Puchalapalli Sundarayya: Telangana Rebellion

-When the ban on the Party was lifted in 1943, the first Party Congress was held at Bombay and he was again elected to the Central Committee in the second party Congress held at Calcutta (now called: Kolkata).
+When the ban on the Party was lifted in 1943, the first Party Congress was held at Bombay and he was again elected to the Central Committee in the second party Congress held at Calcutta (now Kolkata).
 In that Congress, the Communist Party of India adopted a line advocating armed struggle, that came to be known as 'Calcutta thesis'.
 It was closely identified with its main proponent, the then General Secretary B.T.
 Ranadive.
 As a result, insurgencies took place in Tripura, Telangana, West Bengal and Travancore.
-The most important rebellion took place in Telangana, against the Nizam of Hyderabad state.
+The most important rebellion took place in Telangana, against the Nizam of Hyderabad.
 Sundarayya, was one of its leaders.
 He went underground between 1948 and 1952.
 He was re-elected to the Central Committee in 1952 when a special party conference was held.
 He was also elected to the Politburo, the highest forum within the Party.
 He was then re-elected to Central Committee and the Politburo in the third party congress in Vijayawada and again in the fourth congress held at Palakkad.

 In Communist Party of India (Marxist)

-He was elected to the Central Executive and the Central Secretariat of the Party at the fifth Party Congress at Amritsar.
-At this time the internal conflict within the Communist Party of India had heightened.
-The Party leadership under S.A.
-Dange were in favor of supporting the Indian Government headed by the Indian National Congress at the time of the Sino-Indian War.
-Also, following the Sino-Soviet differences of International Communist Movement, the Party leadership under Dange was pursuing the USSR line, which the pro-Chinese leadership within the Party called revisionist.
+He was elected to the Central Executive and the Central Secretariat of the Party at the fifth party congress at Amritsar.
+At this time, the internal conflict within the Communist Party of India had heightened.
+The party leadership under Shripad Amrit Dange were in favor of supporting the Indian government headed by the Indian National Congress at the time of the Sino-Indian War.
+Also, following the Sino-Soviet difference in the international communist movement, the Party leadership under Dange was pursuing the Soviet line, which the pro-Chinese leadership within the Party called revisionist.
 The group under Dange was referred to as the "Rightists", and the other group, "Leftists".

 Sundarayya was a prominent leader of the leftist group and he resigned the positions conferred upon him during the Amritsar congress of the Party, protesting against the policies of the dominant leadership of the Party.
-He was arrested and imprisoned during November 1962 at the time of India-China border war.
+He was arrested and imprisoned during November 1962, at the time of the Sino-Indian border war.
 The split came out in open and the leftists organized the Seventh Party Congress in October–November 1964 and forming a new Party called the Communist Party of India (Marxist).
 Sundarayya was elected as its General Secretary.

-However, immediately after this conference, Sundarayya and several Party leaders were arrested because of a ruling produced by the Congress government, and they were detained until May 1966.
-Again, he went underground to evade arrest during the period of the then Indian Prime Minister, Indira Gandhi, who evoked Emergency provisions of the Indian Constitution, between 1975–1977, to suspend Constitutionally guaranteed 'fundamental rights'.
+However, immediately after this conference, Sundarayya and several party leaders were arrested because of a ruling produced by the Congress government, and they were detained until May 1966.
+Again, he went underground to evade arrest during the period of the then Indian prime minister, Indira Gandhi, who evoked Emergency provisions of the Indian Constitution, between 1975 and 1977, to suspend Constitutionally guaranteed 'fundamental rights'.
 Sundarayya remained the Party's General Secretary until 1976.
 In that year, he decided to resign from his post as the Party's General Secretary and gave up his Politburo membership, for what he called the "revisionist habits" acquired by the Party.